Protection and Secure Licensing for TPM Connected Devices

 If you attended the recent RSA 2016 Security Conference, you might have seen our joint demonstration with Infineon Technologies, another TCG member, where we actually demonstrated the CodeMeter binding of a protected license to an Infineon OPTIGATM TPM 2.0 in the target system with the seamless integration of the license creation and deployment workflow.

-On Thursday, April 14, we will present a similar TPM protection and licensing demonstration at the SAE World Congress, where TCG members will demonstrate solutions for automotive and IoT security during the TCG TechHub.
+On Thursday, April 14, 2016, we presented a similar TPM protection and licensing demonstration at the SAE World Congress, where TCG members demonstrated solutions for automotive and IoT security during the TCG TechHub.

 Vice President Sales USA